iraleigh/git-exercise/README.md

 Matt -

-Alvin - My favorite hobby is to finding great movies to watch at home.
+Alvin - My favorite hobby is finding ways to not do work.

 Jiri - My favorite thing in the world is designing apps: https://dribbble.com/jiri